 Coniston, Brantwood.
 Visit Ruskin’s Grave and the Ruskin Museum, opened in 1901 shortly after his death.
 There is much material of Ruskinian association including beautiful drawings and the diagrams made to illustrate his lectures.
-Take the ferry across Lake Coniston, the setting for Arthur Ransome’s novel Swallows and Amazons, and the best way to arrive at John Ruskin’s home from 1872 to 1900.
-The house has an extensive literary history and a major collection of Ruskin’s drawings, paintings, and scientific collections; it also contains his original furniture and his boat and Brougham carriage are displayed in outhouses.
-An afternoon walk of 4 miles mostly level on footpaths and country tracks, easy underfoot, with a short ascent from Brantwood through Monks Coniston and the restored walled garden to Monks Coniston at the shore of Coniston Water (2 miles, c.
+Take the ferry across Lake Coniston, the setting for Arthur Ransome’s novel Swallows and Amazons, and the best way to arrive at Brantwood, Ruskin’s home from 1872 till his death.
+The house has an extensive literary history and a major collection of Ruskin’s drawings, paintings, and scientific collections.
+An easy afternoon walk on mostly level footpaths and country tracks, gentle underfoot, with a short ascent from Brantwood through the restored walled garden to Monks Coniston at the shore of Coniston Water (2 miles, c.
 1 hour).

-Set in 17 acres above Windermere, Holehird Gardens are some of the finest gardens in England and home to the national collections of Astilbe, Hydrangea and Polystichum Ferns.
-Walk a total of 2 miles along grassy paths through fields, with steep ascents in places up to Orrest Head, at 784 feet above sea level, with magnificent views over Lake Windermere and up to the Langdale fell (2.5 miles, c.
+Holehird, Windemere, Troutbeck.
+Set 17 acres above Windermere, Holehird Gardens are some of the finest gardens in England and home to the national collections of Astilbe, Hydrangea and Polystichum Ferns.
+A short walk along grassy paths through fields graded moderate for its steep ascents in places up to Orrest Head, at 784 feet above sea level, with magnificent views over Lake Windermere and up to the Langdale fell (2.5 miles, c.
 1 hour).
 Visit Troutbeck, a 17th-century farmhouse lived in by a long established and intermittently prosperous gentry family.
 The east window at Jesus Church is one of the crowning glories of Morris, Marshall, Falkner & Co, showing events from the Life of Christ, and made in 1873.

 Two sharing: £2,560.
 Single occupancy: £2,940.